DunlopWhite.com

 removal is simple; the biggest challenge is negotiating

-the landmine of club politics.
+the land mine of club politics.

 Full Swing Publishing: Golf Architecture: A Worldwide Perspective: Vol. 3